Ssruno/punching-nat-test-bed/simple-nat-test-bed/README.md

 ![Net Diagram](../docs/test_bed_v0.3-alpha.png  "Net Diagram")
 #### Description
 This is a simple network topology created with Vagrant and VirtualBox, there is a simple nat applied with iptables on the gateways and the router (the NAT in the router is debatable).
-The nat applied is:
+The nat applied (on gw_a, gw_b) is:

-	iptables -t nat -A POSTROUTING -o ethX -j MASQUERADE
+	iptables -t nat -A POSTROUTING -o ethX -j SNAT --to-source 172.1X.1X.1X

 For exaxmaple, if you access **node-a1** (vagrant ssh node_a1) and you use ping/tracepath/traceroute to 172.19.19.19 you can see how you can reach that side of the network.
 However, node-b1 (10.40.40.7) is out of scope (as expected).
 #### List of Virtual Machines